iced-rs/rfcs/text/0000-focus-and-metadata .md

 ## Summary

 This proposal is for a shared attributes API.
 It is intended to be used by the focus system, but is not limited to that use case.
 It is intended to be used by any system that needs to store or retrieve attributes on a component.
+For example:
+- Focus / Tabbing order
+- Accessibility
+- Z-Index
+- Visibility
+- Bounds

 Focus management is a complex topic and there are many different ways to handle it.
 This proposal is a possible solution that has closer parity with the browser runtime.